-Our named executive officers, other than our Chief Revenue Officer, will only earn a bonus if the executive's attainment in the aggregate is at least 80% of the performance target, up to a maximum of 120%.
+Our named executive officers, other than our Chief Revenue Officer, will only earn a bonus if the executive's attainment in the aggregate is at least 80% of the performance target.
 For purposes of calculating the bonus payout amount, when the executive's attainment exceeds the performance target, accelerators are triggered in order to reward the higher than expected performance, while decelerators are applied if the actual results are lower than the performance target.
-The payout range for the performance-based cash bonus awards (after applying the decelerator/accelerator factor) is 50-150% of the executive's target cash bonus opportunity.
-Actual payouts for fiscal year 2020 are included in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table" below.
+The payout range for the performance-based bonus awards (after applying the decelerator/accelerator factor) is 50-150% of the executive's target bonus opportunity.
+Actual payouts for fiscal year 2021 are included in the "Summary Compensation Table" below.